microsoft/WhatTheHack/032-MLOpsFromScratch/Coach/00-prereqs.md

     - <https://www.python.org/downloads/release/python-3611/>

-5. Upload [data and code](Data_and_Code.zip) to the Teams Channel for the students to access for upcoming challenges.
+5. Zip up the `Data_and_Code` folder from `Student/Resources` and upload to the Teams Channel for the students to access for upcoming challenges.

 6. Download [presentation](MLOps%20Lectures.pptx) locally to present to the students.